How can I filter my email with Sieve server-side filters?

 /home/ex/example.com/mailstore/address/mailbox.sieve

-You can do that using an FTP connection to your home directory, or by using SFTP or a shell connection (both of which always have access to your home directory).
+You can do that using a File Manager or FTP connection to your home directory, or by using SFTP or a shell connection.
 However, we also support (and recommend) using “Manage Sieve”, which allows you to manage the scripts using the Sieve add-on for Thunderbird and other Sieve management programs.
 Those programs automatically put the file in the right place.

 Sieve filtering for an entire domain name